Japan's SoftBank sets sights on America Movil assets - WSJ

-Japanese telecom and media group SoftBank Corp (9984.T) has set its sights on the wireless assets put up for sale by America Movil (AMXL.MX), the Wall Street Journal reported, citing people familiar with the matter.
+Oct 30 Japanese telecom and media group SoftBank Corp has set its sights on the wireless assets put up for sale by America Movil, the Wall Street Journal reported, citing people familiar with the matter.

 Mexican billionaire Carlos Slim's America Movil said in July it would spin off its telecoms towers and sell assets to reach a market share below the 50 percent threshold amid a regulatory crackdown in its home market, Mexico.